gitHiele/purify-s-engine/README.md

 # Purify SEngine

 ## Description:
 Purify SEngine is a Google Chrome extension that removes AI overviews from search results and/or sets the default search tab, to display 'web' as its parameter (&udp=14); it does so automatically with the switch of a button.

+## Features:
+* "Remove AI Overview": Finds the AI overview element on the search results page and deletes it.
+* "Display Web Results": Redirects the search to the "Web" tab using the parameter &udp=14.
+* "Both": Does both of the above.

 ## To do/add:
 * Upload in Chrome Webstore (In progress)